GoAlldex/EQlibrium/Documentation/documentation_en.md

 Turning channels on and off clears the buffer for the selected channel.
 This function is between  audio buffers mix and filters.

+If the equalizer input is set to "Both," the buffers of the microphone/external resource and the audio file are initially mixed together and then modified by the filters.
+With the "External" setting, only the microphone/external resource is modified by the filters, and then the audio file is mixed into the buffer.
+With the final setting, "Internal," only the audio file is modified by the filters, and then the microphone/external resource is mixed into the buffer.

 ## Special features
 - Custom VU-Meter with delay (high to low dB) L/R